P8ON-code/Cppulator/README.md

 # Cppulator
 How to use?
 1. Order of operations
-- operations always have place in this same order  root/power/log -> divide/multiply -> add/subtract -> %/=
+- operations always have place in this same order  root/power/log -> divide/multiply -> add/subtract -> %/=  (from left to right)
 2. Example of using few operations together:

 2 ^ 3 - 4 !
 2 + 13 + 20 / 4 ?
 123 * 10n